Reactions to US liberal backsliding

 Abstract

-The United States, a long-established liberal democracy, is undergoing rapid and far-reaching liberal retrenchment.
-The liberal pillar of US democracy -- the defense of civil liberties and minority rights -- is crumbling.
-How do citizens around the world react to this retrenchment?
-We answer this question via two causal research strategies.
-First, we leverage a natural experiment using individual-level data (N=32,080) from thirty-five countries to causally identify how exposure to attacks on women's rights undermine the US' standing in the world among the citizens of core US allies.
-Second, we rely on a pre-registered vignette experiment in Britain (N=2,993) to show that exposure to news reporting about undermining civil liberties and minority rights, depresses the world's view of the US as a democracy.
-Our experimental results also demonstrate that liberal retrenchment, particularly attacks on minority rights, has downstream consequences: it undermines public willingness to engage in collaboration with the US.
-These findings underscore the global ramifications of liberal retrenchment in the US, revealing how liberal backsliding in a dominant democratic power can reshape respect around the world, undermine the perceived legitimacy of its democratic credentials and depress public support for collaboration.
-Attacks on liberal values and minority rights not only has costs for those subjected to these attacks, it costs the US as a whole.
+The United States, long regarded as a stable liberal democracy, is now experiencing rapid and far-reaching backsliding.
+The liberal pillar of American democracy -- especially the protection of gender equality, minority rights, and civil liberties -- is eroding.
+How do citizens around the world respond to this decline?
+We answer this question via two causal strategies.
+First, we leverage a quasi-experiment using individual-level data (N=32,080) from thirty-five countries to causally identify how exposure to attacks on women's rights undermine the US' standing among the citizens of core European allies.
+Second, we rely on a pre-registered vignette experiment in Britain (N=2,993) to show that exposure to news about attacks on civil liberties and LGBTQ+ rights, depresses the world's view of the US as a democracy.
+Our experimental results also demonstrate that liberal backsliding, particularly attacks on LGBTQ+ rights, has downstream consequences: it undermines public willingness to engage in collaboration with the US.
+This response is motivated by updating views on the US' compliance with shared liberal values rather than fear of backsliding at home.
+These findings show that liberal backsliding in the US has global consequences.
+When a leading democracy undermines liberal values, it weakens respect abroad, erodes its reputation, and reduces public support for cooperation.
+Attacks on women's and LGBTQ+ rights harm not only those targeted within the US, but US as a whole.

 Related articles